 Tip # 5: Turn Off Your Christmas Lights Before Leaving:

 Always turn off your outdoor lights before going out or going to sleep.
 Alternatively, you can buy a timer or controller to regulate the timing of the lights.
 This will be very helpful if you want a small light display, with lights constantly turning on and off.
 Plus, save electricity whenever you can!

 You can find that the circuit is getting overloaded if the other bulbs in the house get dimmer when you turn on the Christmas lights.
 Each circuit cannot exceed the 1,400-watt limit, so consult some Christmas decorating companies in your area for some expert advice.

 Tip # 7: Use Battery Operated Lights For Hard-to-reach Areas:

 If you are afraid of heights, or simply don’t have enough electrical capacity to power up all the Christmas lights, you can opt for battery operated lights.
 They are great for hanging in places that are out of reach and can’t have a direct connection to the main power line.
 The possibilities are endless!

-Go-Forth Pest Control is a professional Christmas decorator in Winston-Salem and the rest of the Triad, we can help you decorate the outdoor of your home or business, we service the Winston Salem / Greensboro area, but if you live in the Lake Norman area, our Mooresville Christmas decorators will be happy to help you as well.
+Go-Forth Pest Control is a professional Christmas decorator in Winston-Salem and the rest of the Triad.
+We can help you decorate the outdoor of your home or business as we service the Winston Salem / Greensboro area.
+If you live in the Lake Norman area, our Mooresville Christmas decorators will be happy to help you as well!